 1.2.1 In keeping with the Authority's work procedure, the Authority released a Consultation Paper on 28th March 2008.
 The comments from the stakeholders were hosted on TRAI's website.
-This was followed by an Open House Discussion (OHD) held in Delhi, on 15th May 2008.
+An Open House Discussion (OHD) was held in Delhi, on 15th May 2008.
+TRAI also placed draft recommendations on its website and sought stakeholders' comments.